 Tara can give dietary advice based along the principles of Chinese medicine that can be very helpful in the treatment of many childhood illnesses.

-£30 per session at Holistic Health and Leyton Yoga, but no child is turned away and discounts are available for those on a limited budget, please discuss this with Tara
+£45 per session, but no child is turned away and discounts are available for those on a limited budget, please discuss this with Tara